2010 Volvo S40 Expert Review:New Car Test Drive

 The seats are excellent.
 It's hard to find a better mix of comfort and support for typical driving.
 The optional sport seats in some luxury brands might ultimately be better, but they are much harder to settle into not to mention they are usually expensive.
 The fabric that comes standard in the 2.4i resists stains.
 Dog owners may be better served by the leather, however, because dog hair can get imbedded in the fabric upholstery.

 The fold-flat front passenger seat is a valuable feature.
-Standard on all models, the front seatback can fold forward to roughly the same level as the folded rear seat and cargo floor.
+Standard on the wagons, the front seatback can fold forward to roughly the same level as the folded rear seat and cargo floor.
 This adds three feet to the length of items that can be carried within the car.
 And as far as we could tell, this feature does nothing to diminish the seat's comfort.

 The S40/V50 instrument panel is clean, simple and workmanlike, with a big speedometer and tachometer featuring white numbers on a black background with red needles or, keeping with the R-Design theme in the T5, white numbers on blue faces with red needles.
 Both replicate the look a fine watch.
 The overall effect of the dashboard is very Scandinavian, yet the coolest part may be the thin-panel center stack.

-The S40 and V50 were the first Volvos to use the thin panel, and it has quickly become one of our favorites.
+The S40 and V50 were the first Volvos to use the thin panel in front of the center console.
 The center stack is barely more than an inch thick, like a flat-screen computer monitor, with open space behind it.
 It curves gracefully upward from the minimalist shift lever to link the center console with the rest of the instrument panel.